scala/improvement-proposals/content/into.md

 The `into` scheme discussed so far strikes a nice balance between explicitness and convenience.
 But migrating to it from Scala 2 implicits does require major changes since possibly a large number of function signatures has to be changed to allow conversions on the arguments.
 This might ultimately hold back migration to Scala 3 implicits.

 To facilitate migration, we also introduce an alternative way to specify target types of implicit conversions.
-We allow `into` as a soft modifier on classes, traits, and opaque type aliases.
+We allow `into` as a soft modifier on classes, traits, and opaque type aliases (but not on enums).
 If a type definition is declared with `into`, then implicit conversions into that type don't need a language import.

 For instance, the Laminar framework defines a trait `Modifier` that is commonly used as a parameter type of user-defined methods and that should support implicit conversions into it.